sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ## Frontend

-We can add a frontend to the voting smart contract according to [this guide](../how-to-integrate-a-frontend.md).
-It contains several steps as follows, let's go through them quickly.
+We will add a frontend to the voting smart contract according to [this guide](../how-to-integrate-a-frontend.md).

 ### Setup Project

-The front-end interface of the dApp will be created using [Create React App](https://create-react-app.dev/).
+The front-end will be created using [Create React App](https://create-react-app.dev/).

 ```bash
 npx create-react-app voting --template typescript